sdlvlamp3/full-stack-knowledge-base/Ruby/ruby-notes/Ruby Gems Part 1.md

   - Above, we use the require methods to require the Nokogiri and HTTParty gems
   - The Scraper module is used  to define a method called "scrape_countries" that makes a GET request to the INDEX_URL and parses the HTML doc.
-  - The INDEX_URL is a constant that is used to stare the URL that we want to scrape.
+  - The INDEX_URL is a constant that is used to parse the URL that we want to scrape.
   - the HTTParty.get method is used to make a GET request to the INDEX_URL.
   - The puts method prints out the parsed HTML document to the terminal.
   - Call the scrape_countries method from the start method in the cli.rb file.